 - a person who smears their poo could have a bag with play dough in it to use instead.

-Obsessions can be used to increase a person's skills and areas of interest, promote self-esteem, and encourage socialising.
-You may find you can look at a particular obsession and think of ways to develop it into something more functional.
-Here are some examples.
+Highly-focussed interests can be used to increase a person's skills and areas of interest, promote self-esteem, and support socialising.
+Obsessions can be developed into something more functional.